nmckoy/git-it/readme.txt

-this is a sample readme
+this is a sample (change) readme with some changes